reactjs/react.dev/content/docs/hooks-overview.md

 ## ⚡️ Effect Hook {#effect-hook}

-You've likely performed data fetching, subscriptions, or manually changing the DOM from React components before.
+It's likely that you've performed data fetching, subscriptions, or manually changing the DOM from React components before.
 We call these operations "side effects" (or "effects" for short) because they can affect other components and can't be done during rendering.

 The Effect Hook, `useEffect`, adds the ability to perform side effects from a function component.
 It serves the same purpose as `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` in React classes, but unified into a single API.
 (We'll show examples comparing `useEffect` to these methods in [Using the Effect Hook](/docs/hooks-effect.html).)